samoyed-health-foundation/website/site/content/databases/q-and-a.md

 ### 27. If I co-own a dog, will all owners have to sign the submittal forms?

-If a dog is co-owned, the owner in possession of the Samoyed must submit the Samoyed\'s DNA and accompanying data into the Bank.
+If a dog is co-owned, the owner in possession of the Samoyed must submit the Samoyed's DNA and accompanying data into the Bank.
 All owners must sign the release document for the DNA and data to be accepted by the Bank.